sofia-sch24/J124-Final/README.md

 3. Craig Silverman, craig.silverman@buzzfeed.com
 Silverman is the founding editor of the report published by Buzzfeed and the dataset I based my work off of.
 Although the report is dated back to the 2016 election, I would like to ask him and contributing reporters on his team the most surpising work they found during this report.
 I would also ask if they have noticed marked changes in the proliferation of misinformation on Facebook today in comparison to 2016 (the year the report was written).

+### Additional Data Sources:

+1. Q2 2022 Widely Viewed Content Report by Meta, https://transparency.fb.com/data/widely-viewed-content-report/

+2. "In Ukraine, Facebook fact-checkers fight a war on two fronts" by The Washington Post